 1. How to Apply

-Dream Act Applicants: AB540 students can submit the Dream Act application, that is available every January 1.
+Dream Act Applicants: AB 540 students can submit the Dream Act application that is available every October 1.
 You must also submit the Non-SSN Cal Grant GPA Verification form to CSAC by the March 2 deadline.

 2. Submit Documents

 Any documents required to complete your Sacramento State financial aid file will be initiated on your My Sac State Student Center To Do List.
 Monitor your Student Center often.
-Processing time is generally about six to eight weeks.
+Processing time is generally about four to six weeks.
 Make sure to submit your documents by June 1, which is priority deadline to ensure you will receive your award letter in a timely manner.

 3. Determining Eligibility